PhrontHQ/mod/ui/visual-style.mod/exploration.md

   ### ControlBackground Colors or Control Fills

-  - questions: dp we keep just the prrefic control as the marker vs "content" or "physical" surface stuff are on, or do we prefix those as well, like environmentBaseSurfaceColor? environmentRaisedSurfaceColor, environmentElevatedSurfaceColor
+  - questions: do we keep just the prefix control as the marker vs "content" or "physical" surface stuff are on, or do we prefix those as well, like environmentBaseSurfaceColor? environmentRaisedSurfaceColor, environmentElevatedSurfaceColor

 - **`controlBackgroundColor`** or **`controlBackgroundFill`**:

   - _Default (light)_: `rgba(252 252 252, 1)`